BobAubouin/Python_Anesthesia_Simulator/README.md

     ├── ...
     ├── paper              # markdown paper for JOSS submition ├── ...
-    ├── tests              # file for testing the package ├── ...
+    ├── tests              # files for testing the package ├── ...
+    ├── docs               # files for generating the docs ├── ...
     ├── LICENSE
     ├── pyproject.toml      # packaging file
     ├── requirements.txt